-- 3.57 As described in Chapter 2, the relevant objectives established via the review of plans, policies, and programmes and the key sustainability issues identified by the baseline review informed the development of a framework of sustainability objectives, the SA framework, against which the plan is being assessed.
-The SA framework for the Borough of Oadby and Wigston Local Plan is presented in Table 3.2.
+3.58 As described in Chapter 2, the relevant objectives established via the review of plans, policies, and programmes and the key sustainability issues identified by the baseline review informed the development of a framework of sustainability objectives, the SA framework, against which the plan is being assessed.
+The SA framework for the Borough of Oadby and Wigston Local Plan is presented in the section below.
 A small number of changes have been made to the SA framework since it was presented in the Scoping Report, in response to comments received during the Scoping consultation and as a result of the quality review that LUC undertook upon appointment by Oadby and Wigston Borough Council to undertake the remaining stages of the SA.
-One change of note is the introduction of SA objective 9: Landscape.
-Including an additional SA objective to address this topic directly helps to ensure that any likely significant effects on the landscape (which is one of the topics specified in the SEA Regulations) can be clearly identified in the SA. - 3.58 The context for the appraisal of options for the Borough of Oadby and Wigston Local Plan against each of the SA objectives is set by the sub-objectives or decision-making criteria presented in the second column of the table.
+One change of note (made prior to the Regulation 18B consultation and retained since then) is the introduction of SA objective 9: Landscape.
+Including an additional SA objective to address this topic directly helps to ensure that any likely significant effects on the landscape (which is one of the topics specified in the SEA Regulations) can be clearly identified in the SA.

+3.59 The context for the appraisal of options for the Borough of Oadby and Wigston Local Plan against each of the SA objectives is set by the sub-objectives or decision-making criteria presented in the second column of the table.
 These criteria provide a guide for the appraisal of options, identifying issues relating to the SA objective that should be considered where relevant.
 Given the large number of issues relating to each SA objective, it is not possible to list all those that are related and relevant and therefore the decision-making criteria should not be considered to be prescriptive or exhaustive.
 In effect the criteria act as a starting point for the identification of effects and the appraisal work considers wider issues as appropriate.